adamdrake/pdmtools/README.md

 ## Usage

-Get the bookmarklets here: [url forthcoming]
+Get the bookmarklets here: [https://adamdrake.github.io/pdmtools/](https://adamdrake.github.io/pdmtools/)

 Drag the links to your bookmarks toolbar to "install," then navigate to the relevant page and click the bookmarklet to use it.